yehjxraymond/backend-coding-test/opinions.md

 - only changed files since last commit
 - regex filter on files to run

+## Automatic input validation message

+Looking at the endpoint we can see how verbose the validation can get.
+Using hapi's Joi framework for validation, we can simply create the schema for the object and allow the assert method to throw or the validator to return the error message.

+This is especially useful considering that developers tend to copy and paste error messages, as shown in the base code provided.
+These erroneous error message won't be as useful if they are not reflective of the problem at hand.

 ## SonarQube

 ## Code as Documentation